Mydentist

 mydentist is the largest dental provider in the UK, with around 600 practices. mydentist is a trading style of IDH Group Limited, based in Kearsley.
-Tom Riall is the Chief Executive of mydentist.
+Nilesh Pandya is the Chief Executive of mydentist.

 mydentist treats a mixture of private and NHS patients.
-In 2018 it treated more than four million people.
-In 2022 this increased to over 5 Million people.
+In 2018, it treated more than four million people.
+In 2022 this increased to over five Million people.